MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-fabric-item-job.md

   > [!NOTE]
   > Since Data workflows is in preview state, you need to enable it through your tenant admin.
 If you already see Data workflows, your tenant admin may have already enabled it.

-  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Data workflows (preview)" section.
+  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Data workflows (preview)' section.
   2. Select Apply.
   :::image type="content" source="media/data-workflows/enable-data-workflow-tenant.png" lightbox="media/data-workflows/enable-data-workflow-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::

 - [Create a Microsoft Entra ID app](/azure/active-directory/develop/quickstart-register-app) if you don't have one.

-- Tenant level admin account must enable the setting “Allow user consent for apps”.
+- Tenant level admin account must enable the setting 'Allow user consent for apps'.
 Refer to: [Configure user consent](https://learn.microsoft.com/entra/identity/enterprise-apps/configure-user-consent?pivots=portal)
   :::image type="content" source="media/data-workflows/user-consent.png" lightbox="media/data-workflows/user-consent.png" alt-text="Screenshot to enable user consent in tenant.":::

 - Obtain a refresh token for authentication.
 Follow the steps in the [Get Refresh Token](/entra/identity-platform/v2-oauth2-auth-code-flow#refresh-the-access-token) section.